earthly/earthly/docs/guides/integration.md

 ```
 The `WITH DOCKER` has a `--compose` flag that we use to start up our docker-compose and run our integration tests in that context.

-We can now run our it tests both locally and in the CI pipeline, in a reproducible way:
+We can now run our tests both locally and in the CI pipeline, in a reproducible way:

 ``` bash
 > earthly -P +integration-test